DomoApps/StarterKit/README.md

 - NPM - NPM is included with the [Node.js](https://nodejs.org/en/download/) install.
 Run `npm -v` in our terminal to ensure this is installed.
 - ryuu - This is intalled when doing the Dev Studio [Overview](https://developer.domo.com/docs/dev-studio/dev-studio-overview).
 Run `domo -v` in our terminal to ensure this is installed.

 ### Download and install StarterKit
 Use git to *clone* (download) this project from [https://github.com/DomoApps/StarterKit.git](https://github.com/DomoApps/StarterKit.git).
-If you are using a command line client, you can run the following command in your terminal:
+If you are using a command line client, `cd` to the folder you want the `StarterKit` in then run:
 ```bash
 git clone https://github.com/DomoApps/StarterKit.git
 ```